Retr0327/qsranking-linguistics/README.md

 # **QS Rankings for Linguisticse**
 Downloading the ranking data as a table from the website [QS World University Rankings for Linguistics](https://www.topuniversities.com/university-rankings/university-subject-rankings/2021/linguistics).

+> The website does not have information before 2013, so please search from 2013 onwards.

 ## **Documentation**